ricosolana/Valhalla/README.md

 # Valhalla
-Open source Valheim client written in C++
+Open source Valheim server and client written in C++

+The client is on the `main` branch (this branch), the server is on the `server` branch.

+I will not continue development on the client because I do not like graphical programming (so this branch is essentially unused/archived).

 ## Disclaimer
 I am in no way affiliated, endorsed, or associated with Valheim nor its creators.